 SPLASH – Students Protecting Land and Sea Habitats

 SPLASH stands for Students Protecting Land and Sea Habitats.
 Our focus is to help take care of the environment, as well as to educate others about what they can do to help.
 SPLASH helps with school recycling and various school activities.
 Members of SPLASH club participate in cleanups at local beaches and parks.
 We also volunteer at the local environmental center and other schools.

 SPLASH members can get volunteer hours for the Bright Futures program by participating in our various activities both at school, and off campus on weekends.
 There is always a sense of pride and accomplishment in participating in our activities.
 Those who fulfill their SPLASH community service hour requirements, and remain in good standings within RRHS, are eligible to go to the county’s environmental center, the EMC, to kayak and participate in activities to learn about the environment we’re working on protecting.

 Anybody in good standing with RRHS is eligible to become a member of SPLASH.
-Requirements are to participate in at least 4 hours of SPLASH community service hours a quarter, & pay member dues.
-Students may apply in August.

 The purpose of Thespians is to build students’ performance skills through coaching, performing, and competing.
 Students involved will build teamwork skills, responsibilities, and a sense of commitment.
 There will be periodical informational meetings at the beginning of the school year.
 Additional time commitments will be set following those meetings for rehearsals for performances and competition.
 Anyone who meets all requirements is eligible.
 Requirements include a 2.0 GPA and regular attendance to come into the drama room (5-209).
 Or contact a thespian officer if you’re interested in joining.
-Benefits include induction into the International Thespian Society and many opportunities to showcase acting, singing, and dancing talents and earn volunteer hours.
+Benefits include induction into the International Thespian Society and many opportunities to showcase acting, singing, dancing, and technical theatre talents and earn volunteer hours.